NoroffFEU/development-platforms/src/content/docs/baas/supabase-case-study.md

 ---
-title: Supabase Case Study
+title: Supabase
 author: Marte Moslet <martemoslet>
 tags: supabase, case study, platform, BaaS
 ---

 ## Introduction

 Supabase is a backend-as-a-Service (BaaS) platform that offers PostgreSQL database, authentication, storage and edge functions.
 It was created in 2019 as an open-source alternative to Firebase.

 ## Brief history